 Providing a global context in which to understand their own actions, lives, communities, and futures.

-The Cities of Peace Pristina Laboratory will contribute to local urban sustainability and conservation, enrich the city's creative capital, and support human development and stability.
+The Cities of Peace Pristina Laboratory contributed to local urban sustainability and conservation, enriched the city's creative capital, and supported human development and stability.

 About the Robert F. Schumann Foundation